PBesze/pbesze.github.io/_pages/sample-codes/exception-handling.md

 permalink: /sample-codes/exception-handling/
 author_profile: true
 ---
-Handling of exceptions is an important part of codeing especially when we code for real life data and real users.<br>
+Handling of exceptions is an important part of coding, especially when we code for real life data and real users.<br>

 ~~~~